lyandeveloper/MeetApp/README.md

 <img src=".github/gif1.gif">
 <br/>

-Also you have a chat where you can send messages to your friends.
+Also you have a chat where you can send messages to your friends.<br/>
 <img src=".github/gif2.gif">
 <br/>